Insert objects into an image using inpaint

 To authenticate to Vertex AI, set up Application Default Credentials.
 For more information, see Set up authentication for a local development environment.

 In this sample, you call the predict method on a PredictionServiceClient.
-The service generates images which are then saved locally.
+The service generates images that are then saved to a local file.
 For more information about model versions and features, see Imagen models.

 /**